open-mmlab/playground/README.md

 </div>

 🥳 🚀 **Welcome to <span style="color: blue"> *OpenMMLab Playground* </span>, an open-source initiative dedicated to gathering and showcasing amazing projects built with OpenMMLab.
 Our goal is to provide a central hub for the community to share their innovative solutions and explore the edge of AI technologies.**

-🥳 🚀 **[OpenMMLab](https://github.com/open-mmlab) builds the most influential open-source computer vision algorithm system in the deep learning era, which provides high-performance and out-of-the-box algorithms for detection, segmentation, classification, pose estimation, video understanding and AIGC.
-We believe that equiped with OpenMMLab, everyone can build exciting AI-empowered applications and push the limits of what's possible.
+🥳 🚀 **[OpenMMLab](https://github.com/open-mmlab) builds the most influential open-source computer vision algorithm system in the deep learning era, which provides high-performance and out-of-the-box algorithms for detection, segmentation, classification, pose estimation, video understanding, and AIGC.
+We believe that equipped with OpenMMLab, everyone can build exciting AI-empowered applications and push the limits of what's possible.
 All you need is a touch of creativity and a willingness to take action.**

 🥳 🚀 **Join the <span style="color: blue"> *OpenMMLab Playground* </span> now and enjoy the power of AI!**